 2. Use professionals when dealing with an organization like the U.S. Government.

-Even though I got a degree in accounting before I learned how to become a financial planner, I never do my own taxes.
+Even though I got a degree in accounting and have a fulfilling career in financial services, I never do my own taxes.
 Maybe I’m gun-shy as a result of this experience, but since that day, I’ve always had my tax return done by the pros.
 If I have to deal with an organization that has greater leverage than I have, I will go out and build the best team I can build to compete.
 I always want to play on the most level playing field possible.
 I don’t try to take on the world by myself anymore.
 It’s not as easy as knowing your federal tax brackets.
 You need more firepower.

 3. Know when to call it a day.